HOME OF THE:

 GOLD - 4 Midget (Oakville), Bantam (Provincials, Ancaster and Erindale)

 SILVER - 4 Bantam (MNBA), Novice (Whitby), Squirt (Whitby and Brampton)

 BRONZE - 2 Midget Royal (Erindale), Squirt (Ancaster)

 GOLD - 1

 BRONZE - 2

-Congrats to the players on all three teams for a strong start to the tournament season.
+Congrats to the team on a strong start to the Select season.